kinecosystem/kin-website-docs/docs/quick-start/hi-kin-python.md

 ```

 ###### Output:
+[Don't push, your .png doesn't match with your line code.]
 ![](../../img/HWPython/3_AccountCreated.png)

 Details of the `friendbot` service are too detailed for our Hello World tutorial, so when you're ready you should read [this](../documentation/python-sdk#friendbot).